-In the parable of the “Unmerciful Servant” found in Matthew 18:21-35 Jesus gave the example of a man who was forgiven of great debt, yet he was punished severely because he didn’t forgive someone’s smaller debt to him.
-Jesus’ point was clear; since God has graciously forgiven our “greater debt” against Him, we should be willing to forgive the “smaller debt” people have with us.
-That is why Jesus taught us to pray in today’s passage, “forgive our debts as we forgive our debtors.”
+In the parable of the “Unmerciful Servant” found in Matthew 18:21-35 Jesus gave the example of a man who himself was forgiven of great debt, yet he was punished severely because he couldn’t forgive someone’s small debt to him.
+In turn, we should always see our sins against God as the “greater debt” that He was willing to forgive and thus be able to forgive the “smaller debt” others owe us.

 Consequently, forgiveness is a choice to trust God and allow Him to heal your hurting heart.
 When you forgive someone you are not saying what he or she did was okay or that they were not wrong.
 What you are saying is, “If God can forgive me, I can forgive you.”
 Sometimes people will change and others times they will not.
 Some people who hurt you will be your friends again, other times you may have to give them the “gift of goodbye.”
-Either way, I strongly urge you to forgive all of their sins against you and let God deal with them either in this life or the judgment to come.
+Either way, I strongly urge you to forgive them of all their sins against you and let God deal with them.

-Do you have unforgiveness in your heart?
+Do you have unforgivenss in your heart?
 Pray this out loud, “Father, please forgive me for not forgiving others who have hurt me.
-Remove all bitterness from my heart and restore what they have taken from my life.
+Remove all the bitterness from my heart and restore what they have taken from my life.
 Help me to always love and forgive others as you have loved and forgiven me.
-In Jesus’ name, Amen.”
+Amen.”

-- Repent if you have not forgiven those who have sinned against you.
-Joyce Meyer said, “Unforgivenessis spiritual filthiness, so get washed in the water of God’s Word to forgive and stay clean.”
+- Repent if have not forgiven those who have sinned against you.

-- Ask God to fill you with His love and to heal your broken heart (Isaiah 61:1-3).
+- Pray and ask God to fill you with His love and to heal your broken heart, Isaiah 61:1-3.

-- Whenever someone hurts you be quick to forgive them and don’t give any room for bitterness to grow- kill it at the root!
+- Lastly, whenever someone hurts you be quick to forgive them and don’t give any room for bitterness to grow- kill it at the root!